- 10 Simple Ways to Protect Yourself

 Keep your bank statements, checks, debit, and credit cards in a secure place.
 Do not leave them in the open or an obvious place like your desk drawer or glove compartment.
 Be sure to shred all financial documents before throwing them away.

-Choose at least 10 characters, including at least three of the following four character types:
+Choose at least 10 characters and include a mixture of all character types:

 - Uppercase letters